Sammy4574/super_store/README.md

 ### Data Sources
-The primary dataset use for this analysis is "superstore.csv" file, containing detailed information about each sales made by the store.
+The primary dataset use for this analysis is "super_store_dataset.xlsx" file, containing detailed information about each sales made by the store.

 ### Tools
 - Excel - Data Cleaning